-1 INTRODUCTION
+INTRODUCTION 1

-A polynessing acute and chronic disorders of the CN, for instance, ischemic stroke, brain tumors, PD, AD and, continues to pose significant challenges and areas of concern.
+Ddressing acute and chronic disorders of the CN, for instance, ischemic stroke, brain tumors, PD, AD Land, continues to pose significant challenges and areas of concern.
 The brain, as the central component of the CNS, possesses intricate complexity, making achieving precise and targeted delivery for brain-related ailments an enduring challenge that researchers have strived to conquer.
-The BBB controls the boundary that separates the peripheral bloodstream and the CNS, safeguarding the brain's equilibrium by preventing harmful substances and blood cells from entering (1).
+The BBB controls the boundary that separates the peripheral bloodstream and the CNS, safeguarding the brain's equilibrium by preventing harmful substances and blood cells from entering [1].
 The BBB is a highly intricate and ever-changing structure that acts as a vital divide between the CNS and the circulatory system.
-It holds significant importance in advancing our knowledge of CNS functioning and conducting pharmacokinetic research (2).
+It holds significant importance in advancing our knowledge of CNS functioning and conducting pharmacokinetic research [2].
 This barrier consists of various cell types, as illustrated in Fig1.
 Because of the BBB's highly discerning entry process, it limits the intended therapeutic and diagnostic outcomes due to limited penetration capabilities and non-targeted dispersion upon systemic application.
-This presents hurdles in designing efficient drug delivery systems (3).
+This presents hurdles in designing efficient drug delivery systems [3].

 To circumvent the hindrance posed by the BBB and achieve successful treatment, invasive methods like neurosurgery and osmotic/biochemical approaches can be employed to either bypass or induce the opening of the BBB, enabling direct treatment of lesions.
-Nevertheless, this approach hinges on the utilization of manipulation methods and tools, which implies a potential reduction in therapeutic
+Nevertheless, this approach hinges on the utilization of manipulation methods and

 Fig. 1.
 A schematic representation of the blood-brain barrier (BBB) and its cellular components is provided.
 The BBB consists of capillary endothelial cells enclosed by a basement membrane, with astrocyte end-feet surrounding them.
 Additionally, it includes neurons, pericytes, and microglia cells.
-A close-up view of the interconnections between the brain endothelial cells, specifically the tight and adherens junctions known as the junctional complex, is depicted (85).
+A close-up view of the interconnections between the brain endothelial cells, specifically the tight and adherens junctions known as the junctional complex, is depicted [4].